offlinehacker/ethertest/docs/intro.rst

 perfect for testing purposes.

-What was created was a self deployable system, that creates a virtual environment with different network adapters and a router running the firewall.
+What was created was a self deployable system, that creates a virtual environment with different network hosts and a router running the firewall and routing the traffic.